sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/structures_in_coding_theory.rst

     ....:         w[i] += F.one()
     ....:     return w

-And that's it, we now have our new channel class ready to use!
+And that is it, we now have our new channel class ready to use!

 Summary of the implementation for channels
 ------------------------------------------